I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxcesend.md

 <p>The benefit of asynchronous and synchronous options depends on the underlying transport.
 In a virtual circuit environment (TCP, for example), a synchronous option implies that the control does not return until the data reaches the server.
 On the other hand for datagram oriented transports (UDP, for example), there is very little difference between the two options.</p>

-<p>The <b>RxCeSend</b> routine will allocate the IRP, build the send request for the underlying transport driver, and submit the request to TDI.
-In the case of synchronous send operations, this routine will also the free IRP and resources allocated when the routine completes.</p>

-<p>The asynchronous and synchronous options indicated in the <i>SendOptions</i> parameter used in <b>RxCeSend</b> distinguish between two situations.
-In the asynchronous case, control returns to the caller once the request has been successfully submitted to the underlying transport.
-The results for any given request are communicated back using the <b>SendCompletion</b> callback routine.
-The <i>pCompletionContext</i> parameter in <b>RxCeSend</b> is passed back in the callback routine to assist the caller in disambiguating the requests.</p>

-<p>In the synchronous case, the request is submitted to the underlying transport and the control does not return to the caller till the request completes.
-Note that in the synchronous case, the <i>pCompletionContext</i> parameter is ignored and the status that is returned corresponds to the completion status of the operations.</p>

-<p>The benefit of asynchronous and synchronous options depends on the underlying transport.
-In a virtual circuit environment (TCP, for example), a synchronous option implies that the control does not return until the data reaches the server.
-On the other hand for datagram oriented transports (UDP, for example), there is very little difference between the two options.</p>

 ## -requirements
 <table>
 <tr>